memgonzales/aiep-python-scratch/Python 2 - Send-off/README.md

 Each handout starts with a motivating problem and a theoretical exploration of the topic before proceeding to a walkthrough of classical and competitive programming tasks.
 Exercises and questions for class discussion/self-driven learning are also provided to supplement the discussion.

 ### Session 6
 This session serves to give a deeper discussion of binary search (including getting the upper and lower bounds).
-Bisection method, an extension of binary search to continuous search spaces, is also introduced.
+The bisection method, an extension of binary search to continuous search spaces, is also introduced.
 Walkthroughs are provided for the following problems: [Where is the Marble?](https://onlinejudge.org/external/104/10474.pdf), [Expanding Rods](https://open.kattis.com/problems/expandingrods), and [Careful Ascent](https://open.kattis.com/problems/carefulascent).

 ### Session 7
 This session serves to give a deeper discussion of dynamic programming (DP), with an emphasis on the top-down approach (memoization) for pedagogy.
 Three categories of DP problems are explored: